BigDataRepublic/hyperion/user-docs/SubmittingJobs.md

 The job can be submitted by doing `kubectl apply -f deployment.yaml`.
 You can then monitor your application in the [dashboard](http://github.com/BigDataRepublic/hyperion/blob/master/user-docs/Dashboard.md) or via `kubectl describe jobs/awesome-project-trainer`.
+This latter command will give you a Pod name as well, which you can then query using `kubectl describe pods/awesome-project-trainer-xxxxx`

+To view the output of your application, it's easiest to use the Dashboard.
+Go to Jobs and search the Job that you just created and click the Logs button on the right.
+The Dashboard also allows you to easily delete Jobs that you want to have cancelled.

 ## Termination
 It is possible that your Job is terminated before it finishes, for example in the case of power loss.